 - Vida: Simply, this name means “life”.

-So, there you have it: 98 beautiful Lithuanian first names to choose from.
-Good luck making your decision.
+So, there you have it: lot of powerful and inspiring Lithuanian names for girls and boys to choose from.

 And if you ever need a second, third, or fourth opinion, the mamas on Peanut will be happy to help!